 The Type of Service provides an indication of the abstract parameters of the quality of service desired.
 These parameters are to be used to guide the selection of the actual service parameters when transmitting a datagram through a particular network.
-Several networks offer service precedence, which somehow treats high precedence traffic as more important than other traffic.
-A few networks offer a Stream service, whereby one can achieve a smoother service at some cost.
-Typically this involves the reservation of resources within the network.
-Another choice involves a low-delay vs. high-reliability trade off.
-Typically networks invoke more complex (and delay producing) mechanisms as the need for reliability increases.
+Several networks offer service precedence, which somehow treats high precedence traffic as more important than other traffic (generally by accepting only traffic above a certain precedence at time of high load).
+The major choice is a three way tradeoff between low-delay, high-reliability, and high-throughput.